 About 500 Mile Chai:

 Chai is an integral part of life in India and simply translates to ‘Tea’ in Hindi.
-In India, ‘Chaiwallahs’ (tea vendors) are present at street corners, brewing basic black tea with spices.
+Chaiwallahs (tea vendors) are present at many street corners in India, brewing basic black tea with spices.

 Chaiwallahs in India offer Chai in simple kettles and small tapered glasses.
-‘Kasoras’ (Chai Cups) made of low fired clay are also famous for imparting a distinct earthiness to the brew.
-After drinking, people will typically throw away the kasoras.
+Kasoras (chai cups) made of low-fired clay are also famous for imparting a distinct earthiness to the brew.
+After drinking, people will typically discard the kasoras onto the ground.

 Ingredients: 100% Organic Black Tea Leaves, 100% Organic Cinnamon, 100% Organic Dried Ginger, 100% Organic Cloves and 100% Organic Cardamom.

 Rich, malty, and spicy, blending especially well with milk and sugar.

 The grade of tea commonly used for Chai is known as ‘Cut, Tear and Curl (CTC)’, a heavily rolled black tea leaf ideal for boiling.
 Boil leaf in water (around a teaspoon per 8 ounces) for 3 minutes.
 Add the milk of your choice in ratio of about 1/4 milk to 3/4 water, stir and simmer for another 2 minutes.
 Strain the brew to remove tea leaves and add the sweetener of your choice.